 - Advanced Examples

-- Packages for clingo and gringo are available in the linux distributions Debian, Ubuntu, and Arch Linux (AUR).
+- Packages for clingo are available in the Linux distributions Debian, Ubuntu, and Arch Linux (AUR).

-- For Mac OS X, both clingo and gringo are available in homebrew and macports as part of gringo.
+- For Mac OS X, clingo packages are available in homebrew and macports.

 - The easiest way to obtain Python enabled clingo packages is using Anaconda.

 First install either Anaconda or Miniconda and then run: